primefaces/primefaces/docs/7_0_0/components/schedule.md

 ## Extender Method
 If the schedule component lacking functions/options that are provided by the full calendar, they can be used by the extender function.
+For more details about the configuration of full calender look at their documentation.
 ```xhtml
 <h:form>
     <p:schedule value="#{scheduleBean.model}" extender="initSchedule"/>